 Real Estate Prices

 “For instance, the average price per square foot in Manhattan currently sits at $1,773, according to NeighborhoodX’s analysis.
-In comparison, San Francisco is a distant second with $1,185/square foot, followed by Boston at $751/square foot, and Los Angeles at $451/square foot.“ – Tanay Warerkar from Curbed New York
+In comparison, San Francisco is a distant second with $1,185/square foot, followed by Boston at a $751/square foot, and Los Angeles at a $451/square foot.“ –Tanay Warerkar from Curbed New York

 #1 Tip on How to Make it in New York City